thefullstackboy/thefullstackboy.github.io/README.md

-# Bharat Sewani resume and portfolio website.
+# Deepak Sewani resume and portfolio website.

 I took the [Alex Theme](http://mhbthemes.com/demos/alex/alex/index.html) to build this website and modified its content.